User management

 Internal Password

 This is the default method for user authentication.
-Password provided by user compared against password stored in NetXMS database.
+The password provided by the user when authenticating is compared against the password stored in the NetXMS database.

 Password Policy